37 Email Marketing Ideas to Grow Revenue in 2026 (With Examples)

 Present Company sent this email to reengage subscribers with information on their new menu.
 Image Source: Present Company

-Raffles, giveaways, and contests
+32. Raffles, giveaways, and contests

 Vrbo sent this email to subscribers to promote a contest to win a $5,000 travel credit.
 Image Source: Vrbo

-Incentive
+33. Incentive

 Surreal sent this email to incentivize subscribers to build a mix and match six-pack of cereal.
 Image Source: Surreal

-Follow-up
+34. Follow-up

 MyEyeDr. sent this follow-up email to remind me that I was about to run out of contacts.
 Image Source: MyEyeDr.

-Abandoned cart email from United by Blue
+Look at this abandoned cart email from United by Blue as an email marketing example

-United by Blue used this abandoned cart email to reengage customers who left their e-commerce store before completing a purchase.
+United by Blue used this abandoned cart email to reengage customers who left their ecommerce store before completing a purchase.
 Image Source: United by Blue

-Constant Contact’s email templates make it easy to create effective, beautiful marketing emails, so you can design your content in less time and get back to running your business!
+Ready to get started?
+Constant Contact’s email templates make it easy to create effective, beautiful marketing emails so you can spend less time on emails and more time running your business.
+Sign up for a free 30-day trial today.